magnumjs/mag.js/examples/README.md

   </table>
 </div>
 ```
+Transpilation is the conversion of the JavaScript object to HTML.

 We can break apart this html component into at least two separate ones within our parent module.

 1. the add button and input as a "add todo form"

 2. the list of our todos

 For this simple example we will only use the parent module.